Chaitanya037/react-materialui-training/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Sample Portfolio

+This is a sample portfolio, created in HTML, CSS and Javascript

+This template is converted in ReactJS + MaterialUI

 Currently, two official plugins are available: